-The council is developing a set of sensors that will tap into the umbrella network to allow real-time monitoring of temperature, CO2 and particulates.
+The council is developing a set of sensors that'll tap into the umbrella network to allow real-time monitoring of temperature, CO2 and particulates.
 These sensors will enable the council to assess indoor air quality in each care home room.
-By identifying the potential need for improved ventilation, cooling, heating, insulation or shading, the council hopes this system will help care homes adapt their buildings to be resilient to the impacts of climate change – for instance, periods of extreme heat.
+By identifying the potential need for improved ventilation, cooling, heating, insulation or shading, the council hopes this system will help care homes adapt their buildings to be resilient to the impacts of climate change, for instance periods of extreme heat.
 The council is ensuring that the most vulnerable are protected.

 What made this work?

 CILs are a simple way of setting aside money for climate action.
-The mechanism is already available to all councils – South Gloucestershire simply decided to use it for green purposes.
+The mechanism is already available to all councils; South Gloucestershire simply decided to use it for green purposes.
 The levy is also a relatively fair and equitable way to raise funds, because it takes a small contribution from every developer, spreading the cost more widely.
-Though the amount raised fluctuates, a community infrastructure levy provides a defined source of funding for the climate agenda.
+Though the amount raised fluctuates, CILs provide a defined source of funding for the climate agenda.

-South Gloucestershire is a wealthy region compared with the rest of the UK and the council is reasonably stable financially.
+South Gloucestershire is a wealthy region compared with the rest of the UK, and the council is reasonably stable financially.
 The number of homes in the region has been growing fast, which means the levy income is above the figures anticipated in the council’s medium-term financial plan.
-The levy surplus was a convenient and feasible option for financing the climate emergency infrastructure budget compared to other, stretched council funding sources.
-Though the amount raised will differ for each, all planning authorities can charge and use CIL receipts to fund infrastructure related to climate action plans.
+The levy surplus was a convenient and feasible option for financing the climate emergency infrastructure budget compared with other, stretched council funding sources.
+Though the amount raised will differ for each, all planning authorities can charge and use CIL receipts to fund infrastructure related to Climate Action Plans.

 What resources were needed?

-Using the levy to fund the climate agenda has required cooperation between the council’s four-person climate emergency team and its finance team.
+Using the levy to fund the climate agenda has required co-operation between the council’s 4-person climate emergency team and its finance team.
 The climate emergency team’s revenue costs are financed through historic New Homes Bonus receipts.